 Bruce was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2021 in the field of Real Estate Law.
 Bruce has been listed in Best Lawyers since 2018.

 Bruce has been recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2019 for Real Estate (New York (Upstate)).
 He has been recognized by Chambers since 2017.
 Bruce has also been regularly named to the Upstate New York Super Lawyers list, most recently in 2016 and 2017.
 His primary area of practice is real estate and construction law.
-He was recommended in The Legal 500 United States 2016 edition for Real Estate and Construction.
+He was recommended in The Legal 500 United States 2019 edition for Real estate - Construction (including construction litigation).

 Bruce Baker currently serves on the Board of Trustees for the Rochester Museum and Science Center.
 Additionally, Bruce Baker is a member of the Monroe County, New York State, and American bar associations, including the Construction Industry Forum.
 He is a past chairman of the Business Law Section of the Monroe County Bar Association, a past chairman of the Business Law Section of the New York State Bar Association and a past chairman of that Section’s Banking Law Committee.
 He speaks and writes regularly on banking and construction law issues and has guest-lectured at programs sponsored by the Independent Bankers Association of New York, the New York Bankers Association, the Institute for Professional Development, Infocast, and the New York State and Monroe County Bar Associations.
 His articles have appeared in The New York Law Journal, the Rochester Business Journal, and other publications.